-- i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii.
+i.
 Unless duly authorised no councillor shall issue orders, instructions or directions.

-26. Standing orders generally
+26. Standing Orders generally

-- a) All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b) A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 5 Councillors to be given to the Proper Officer in accordance with standing order 9. - c) The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d) The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+- All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b) A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 5 Councillors to be given to the Proper Officer in accordance with standing order 9. - c) The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d) The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.